LiskArchive/lisk-legacy-docs/configuration.md

 			    "wsPort": 5000, // Websocket port of the node.
                 "address": '0.0.0.0', // Address of the node.
                 "discoveryInterval": 30000, // Time interval(ms), in that the nodes performs peer discovery.
-                "seedPeers": [
+                "seedPeers": [ // List of Seed Peers.
+On first startup, the node will initially connect to the Seed Peers in order to discover the rest of the network.
                 	{
-                        "ip": 1.2.3.4, // IP or address of the blacklisted node.
+                        "ip": "1.2.3.4", // IP or address of the Seed Peer.
-                        "wsPort": 4000 // Port of the blacklisted node.
+                        "wsPort": 4000 // Port of the Seed Peer.
                     }
                 ],
                 "blacklistedPeers": [ // Peers to exclude from communicating with.
-                	"9.8.7.6:4000",
+                	"9.8.7.6:4000", // IP or address of the blacklisted peer.
-                	"4.3.2.1",
+                	"4.3.2.1", // Port of the blacklisted peer.
                 ],
                 "ackTimeout": 20000,
-                "connectTimeout": 5000, // How long to wait for peers to respond with data.
-Defaults to 5 seconds.
+                "connectTimeout": 5000,
                 "wsEngine": 'ws',
 				"wsPort": 5000, // Websocket port, the node communicates over.
-				"list": [ // list of seed nodes, the node will connect to on first startup.
+				"list": [ // List of seed nodes, the node will connect to on first startup.
 					{
 						"ip": "127.0.0.1", // IP of the seed node.
 						"wsPort": 5000 // Websocket port of the seed node.